Architecture of Bangladesh: Indo-Saracenic Revival architecture

-Modern Bangladeshi Architecture
+Modern Bangladeshi architecture

 In the modern context, Bangladeshi architecture has become more diversified comprising reflections of contemporary architectural attributes, aesthetic and technologically advanced aspects.
 Since the inception of Bangladesh, economical advancement has boosted the architecture from its traditional forms to contemporary context.
 With the growing urbanization and modernization, the architectural form is turning into modernity covering a wide range of its heritage and tradition.
 The architecture of Bangladesh can provide insight into the history and lives of the Bangladeshi people.

 Fazlur Rahman Khan was a structural engineer and architect, who initiated structural systems that are fundamental to tall building design today.
 Regarded as the "Einstein of structural engineering", his "tubular designs" for high rises revolutionized tall building design.
 Most buildings over 40-storeys constructed since the 1960s now use a tube design derived from Khan's structural engineering principles.
 He is the designer of Willis Tower – the second tallest building in the United States (once tallest and tallest in the world for many years), John Hancock Centre, Hajj Terminal, etc. Fazlur Rahman's innovations not only make the buildings structurally stronger and more efficient, they significantly reduce the usage of materials (economically much more efficient) while simultaneously allow buildings to reach even greater heights.
 Tubular systems allow greater interior space and further enable buildings to take on various shapes, offering unprecedented freedom to architects.
 He also invented the sky lobby for high rises and helped in initiating the widespread usage of computers for structural engineering.
 Fazlur Rahman is the foremost structural engineer-architect of the 20th century who left an unprecedented and lasting influence on the profession, both nationally and internationally.
 Fazlur Rahman, more than any other individual, ushered in a renaissance in skyscraper construction during the second half of the 20th century and made it possible for people to live and work in "cities in the sky".
 Khan created a legacy of innovations by blending the articulation of interior spaces with the evolved structural systems that are unparalleled and became an icon in both architecture and structural engineering.

+Moreover, US architect Louis Kahn is also a notable influencer of modern Bangladeshi architecture.
+Several buildings in Bangladesh contains influence from the style of architecture as practised by Louis Kahn, most notable of which is the Jatiya Sangshad Bhaban.

+Zebun Nessa Mosque is an urban mosque which is located in Ashulia on the outskirts of Dhaka.
+The mosque was designed in a pink concrete.
+It is the first Bangladeshi architecture to earn a place in the Time's World's Greatest Places for its architectural beauty.